dfaruque/Serenity.Extra/README.md

         }
 ```
  - To hide a field in a Dialog use `_Ext.q.hideField(this.form.SomeField)`.
+ - To access parent/master dialog from child/detail dialog

+   Initialize detail editor by using `_Ext.q.initDetailEditor(this, this.form.someDetailField)`
+   Then you should be able to access parent dialog like `this.parentEditor.parentDialog`

  ### Please explore the codes to know more...